Sym-Bionic Titan: Production

-Cancellation and possible revival
+Cancellation

-In March 2011, it was announced that Cartoon Network has cancelled Sym-Bionic Titan due to the show being unable to acquire a toy license.
+In March 2011, it was announced that Cartoon Network had cancelled Sym-Bionic Titan due to the show being unable to acquire a toy license.
 Adult Swim's Tumblr later revealed that both Beware the Batman and Sym-Bionic Titan were both written off by the network in September 2014.

 In a 2018 interview with Syfy, Tartakovsky revealed that he and his crew had written 10 more episodes before the show was cancelled.

+Possible revival

 In February 2017, Tartakovsky mentioned that, during an interview about the revival of Samurai Jack on Adult Swim, he could also return to Cartoon Network someday and bring Sym-Bionic Titan back in order to end the story of season one and resolve its cliffhanger in the style of Guillermo del Toro's Pacific Rim.
 Ilana and Octus later made cameo appearances in the OK K.O.!
 Let's Be Heroes episode "Crossover Nexus", with Tara Strong reprising her role as Ilana.
-In the Craig of the Creek episode "Kelsey the Elder", this show was mentioned by Mark and Barry.